Notice of Required Disclosures

 Test data for the English Placement Test (EPT) and the Entry Level Math Test (ELM) is reported by the CSUSM Office of Institutional Planning and Analysis.

 CSUSM Office of Institutional Planning and Analysis website provides information about CSUSM's current and new students, enrollment summaries, University profiles, and Retention Rates.

-Disabled Student Services: Students with documented disabilities who will require reasonable accommodations to take part in University sponsored programs and activities will need to contact Disabled Student Services at (760) 750-4905 or (760) 750-4909 (TTY) for assistance.
+Disability Support Services: Students with documented disabilities who will require reasonable accommodations to take part in University sponsored programs and activities will need to contact Disability Support Services at (760) 750-4905 or (760) 750-4909 (TTY) for assistance.